University of Edinburgh

 0131 650 4741

 The primary interest of my research group is the interaction between light and matter.
-To this end we use polarized laser light to both stimulate chemical processes and to study the resulting dynamics.
+We use polarized laser light to stimulate chemical processes and to study the resulting dynamics.
 The process of nucleation is of fundamental scientific interest, and is a key step in the production of high-value solid materials, such as pharmaceuticals and agrochemicals.